The Oxford Real Farming Conference 2015

 I did expect to see more chefs, people who write about food or people involved in the service industry (and in fact another delegate mentioned this in one of the talks) but hopefully as the conference becomes even more popular the audience will widen.
 It serves as a reminder that people have become disconnected from food and farming, yet consumers wield enormous power and should be at the heart of decision-making about how their food is produced.

 We are surrounded on all sides by cookery programmes (although we don’t have a tv), cookery books, columns in newspapers and all manner of food festivals and assorted events.
 Yet we are still remote from the work that goes into bringing food to our plate.
-Until finding Paleo, I thought that I knew and cared about how my food was produced (and I did to a certain extent) but since finding Paleo I have become passionate on a completely different level; especially about the animal sources of the food I eat.
-Meat and offal (along with fish) and animal fats and other healthy fats form a considerable part of the Paleo diet so going to lengths to find meat that is ethically raised seems a natural thing to do.
+Until finding Paleo, I thought that I knew and cared about how my food was produced (and I did to a certain extent) but since studying traditional diets I have become passionate on a completely different level; especially about the animal sources of the food I eat.
+Meat and offal (along with fish) and animal fats and other healthy fats form a considerable part of our current diet so going to lengths to find meat that is ethically raised seems a natural thing to do.
 In supporting those producers (such as those farmers who produce 100% pasture fed meat via the PFLA) we are accessing quality food that tastes amazing, but also making consumer choices that benefit the environment, the animals and ultimately our health.
 The Oxford Real Farming Conference gave an insight into how we can support these producers that are leading the way forward.

 This was a subject that reared its head in many of the talks and also in audience questions.
 There were strong calls for more government intervention and centralised decision making as an attempt to educate the public and influence food buying habits.
 This was most prevalent in the debates What Do We Really Want Our Farming to Do for Us?
 How Should We Measure Success? (discussing the New Economics Foundation’s True Cost of Food report) and also in the Square Meal Report session.
 Organisations writing big reports about what big governments should do concerns me.
 Leaving it to governments and organisations to decide what we should be eating is actually what has led us to this mess in the first place (especially in the US – Ancel Keys and the McGovern Report springs to mind).
 I believe that the advice dished out so far, for instance in the case of avoiding healthy high fats and eating margarines and vegetable oils, has been erroneous and downright detrimental to the nation’s health (and to those dairy farmers that produce wonderful full-fat products such as butter and yoghurt).
 Yes, the production of healthy food should be supported by governments (although I believe that they cannot be trusted to decide what is healthy for us due to the massive influence of various food industries) but when it comes to finding out what I should eat for my health I’m afraid the government is the last place I would look for advice.
 Trouble is there are an awful lot of organisations paid to produce very big reports that ultimately provide no answers – other than calls for more regulation and more reports.

 I felt this to be the case with some of the NEF debate, What Do We Really Want Our Farming to Do for Us.
 I did agree that there are obviously huge problems with the food industry in terms of security and access to ‘healthy’ food and the speakers highlighted this well.
 The photograph showing the dominance of wheat and barley in our farming system was worrying.
 An excellent point was made about the supply chain needing to be simplified and I agree this is crucial for people to have better access to their food and to ensure farmers receive a good share of profit.
-Overall I felt that no solid answers to the dilemma were offered but the guys from NEF stressed that this is a starting point for further discussion…
+Overall I felt that no solid answers to the dilemma were offered but the speakers from NEF stressed that this is a starting point for further discussion…

 There was another ‘top-down’ approach with the Square Meal Report debate: ‘the problem is the public…’, ‘there is a lack of leadership and policy…’ I do feel a slight condescension in the way that some of these people talk and I’m sure they don’t mean it.
-I feel very uncomfortable when governments and organisations attempt to tell people what to eat and I get a little bit tetchy at the slightest whiff of this.
-It is a very fine line to tread between genuinely wanting to offer people better options and coming across as patronising.
+I feel very uncomfortable when governments and organisations attempt to tell people what to eat and I get irritated at the slightest whiff of this.
+It is a very fine line to tread between genuinely wanting to offer people better options and appearing patronising.
 I have much admiration for some of the great initiatives springing up but I believe it is best to keep it local, in control of the people and out of the hands of the government.
 This stuff is too important for governments and large NGOs to wade in.
 There is too much vested interest, food industry lobbying and various political and ideological agendas that get in the way.
 Again I am not sure what concrete answers this report gave but admittedly it was acknowledged that it marked ‘the beginning of the conversation’…

 There is also the issue of personal responsibility for one’s health.
 I have a long way to go on this one but I try my best and realise that this is best kept out of the hands of governments and big organisations.
 I believe there is nothing as important to our health as what we put in our mouths, how we sleep and how we handle stress.
 We cannot hand over responsibility for the things that are so important to us.
 Yes, there is obviously some degree of cooperation, interaction and reliance with our health services and other groups but when it comes to health we have to take ultimate responsibility for the long-term.
 Part of that responsibility is the priority we give to our food choices.
 There was an extremely interesting comment from Anya at the Sustainable Food Trust concerning the decisions we make when choosing food: ‘the assumption is that people make rational choices in terms of food, but actually they are often emotional choices’.
 A greater understanding of the way food is produced and the effects of that upon our health and environment can contribute to these choices but most of all, consumers need to feel empowered.